Advertisement

 2 / 6

-While they’re great for treating bacterial infections, antibiotics are often prescribed unnecessarily for symptoms and illnesses for which they won’t do much good—like colds, which are caused by viruses.
-And since antibiotics are not finely targeted drugs, says Dr. Bridge, in the process of killing “bad” bacteria, they end up killing a lot of the normal bacteria that reside in our colon and small bowel.
+Antibiotics treat bacterial infections.
+They can help you feel better quickly and can be life-saving.
+But antibiotics aren't finely targeted drugs, says Dr. Bridge.
+In the process of killing “bad” bacteria, they can end up killing a lot of the normal "helpful" bacteria that reside in our colon and small bowel.

-What to do: Bridge recommends carefully evaluating the need for antibiotics in certain situations, “limiting them to the bacterial infections that would benefit from them.”
-Additionally, it’s important to always take medications as directed by your healthcare provider (HCP) and for the full duration required.
-If you have any left over, safely dispose of them using Food and Drug Administration (FDA) guidelines, or hand them in at official collection sites, such as on a semiannual National Prescription Drug Take Back Day.
+If you have any antibiotics left over once you're finished, don't continue taking them.
+Safely dispose of them using Food and Drug Administration (FDA) guidelines, or hand them in at official collection sites, such as on a semiannual National Prescription Drug Take Back Day.
 Don’t save unused antibiotics.

 3 / 6

 Physical activity is likely good for your gut.
-One 2020 review of studies in the Journal of the International Society of Sports Nutrition linked exercise to a greater number of good gut bacteria and a more diverse microbiome, among other benefits.
-A 2014 study published in the journal Gut suggested as much when it compared 40 professional rugby players to similarly sized, healthy people who didn’t exercise.
-Though their diets were also an important factor, the athletes’ microbiomes were much more varied than those of the control group, with more plentiful good bacteria.
+For example, one 2020 review of studies in the Journal of the International Society of Sports Nutrition linked exercise to a greater number of good gut bacteria and a more diverse microbiome, among other benefits.
 What’s more, in multiple small studies on rodents, scientists have found that animals who engage in workout regimens are better off, bacterially speaking, than those who don’t get much physical activity.

 What to do: Get moving.
 “Exercise in general just has so many beneficial effects across multiple organ systems,” says Bridge, that remaining sedentary doesn’t make sense.
 In addition to its cardiovascular and weight control perks, working out can help lessen inflammation all over the body.
 Regular exercise over the long term is best, but any physical activity may contribute.
 If you don’t have a regimen already, start out walking a few minutes every day, and work your way up from there.